 Tracking History

 The tools package contains utilities that interact with the learning process itself.
-For example, tools.lineage has utilities that enable tracking the lineage of individuals.
+For example, tools.lineage has tools that track and plot lineages.

-TrackParentsmodifies the behaviour of an existing variator to record the parents in each offspring.graph_lineagetakes a collection of individuals and plot their lineage.
-These individuals must be produced by variators enhanced withTrackParents.
+TrackParentsmodifies the behaviour of an existing variator to also record lineages.graph_lineagetakes a collection of individuals and plots their lineages, if recorded.

 [1]: